Trump has been indicted again: All the lawsuits and investigations he faces

 On 30 March 2023, a Manhattan grand jury voted to indict the former president on criminal charges – making Mr Trump the first current or former US president to ever face criminal charges.
 He was arraigned in Manhattan Criminal Court on 34 felony counts of falsifying business records, pleading not guilty to all charges.

 That night, Mr Trump railed against the charges, Mr Bragg and the judge in his case in a primetime address at Mar-a-Lago.
-It marks the first probe out of all the investigations where Mr Trump has been charged.
+It marks the first criminal probe in which Mr Trump has been charged.

 Fraud cases